PhD in Rehabilitation Sciences

 • Tests Required None.

-• Letters of Recommendation Three required from individuals who can assess the candidate’s aptitude and potential to complete doctoral work.
+• Letters of Recommendation Three required letters of recommendation on official letterhead, from individuals who can explain their relationship to the applicant and assess the candidate’s aptitude and potential to complete a research doctorate.

-• Curriculum Vitae Submit a current CV, including scholarly activities and publications to date.
+• Curriculum Vitae Required to submit a current CV, including scholarly activities and record of publications and presentations to date.

-• Faculty Commitment to Advise Because this program follows a mentoring model, it is important that applicants identify and contact at least one desired mentor/advisor working in their desired specialty area prior to applying.
-Faculty member must sign the form.
+• Faculty Commitment to Advise Because this program follows a mentorship model, it is important that applicants identify and contact at least one desired faculty mentor/advisor working in their desired specialty area prior to applying and secure faculty signature on the form that gets submitted as part of the application.

 • Deadlines Application deadlines for this program are listed on the Graduate College website.